Kingston upon Hull: Climate

 Located in Northern England, Hull has a temperate maritime climate which is dominated by the passage of mid-latitude depressions.
 The weather is very changeable from day to day and the warming influence of the Gulf Stream makes the region mild for its latitude.
 Locally, the area is sunnier than most areas this far north in the British Isles, and also considerably drier, due to the rain shadowing effect of the Pennines.
 It is somewhat warmer than west coast areas at a similar latitude such as Liverpool in summer due to stronger shielding from maritime air but also colder in winter and North Sea breezes keep the city cooler than inland areas during summer.
 It is also one of the most northerly areas where the July average maximum temperature exceeds 21.5 C, although this appears to be very localised around the city.
 Flooding in June 2007 caused significant damage to areas of the city.
 Droughts and heatwaves also occur such as in 2003, 2006 and recently in 2018.

 The absolute maximum temperature recorded is 36.9 C, set in July 2022.
 Typically, the warmest day should reach 28.8 C, though slightly over 10 days should achieve a temperature of 25.1 C or more in an "average" year.
-All averages refer to the 1981–2010 period.
+All averages refer to the 1991–2020 period.

 The absolute minimum temperature is -11.1 C, recorded during January 1982.
 Winters are generally mild for the latitude with snow only occurring a couple of times a year on average and mostly only staying for a day or two before melting.
 It is frequently cloudy and the North Sea winds make it feel colder than it actually is.
-An average of 32.5 nights should report an air frost.
+An average of 29 nights should report an air frost.
 Heavy snowfalls do occasionally occur such as in 2010.

-On 23 November 1981, during the record-breaking nationwide tornado outbreak, Hull was struck by two tornadoes.
-The first, rated as a very weak F0/T0 tornado, touched down in the Port of Hull shortly before 13:30 local time.
-This was followed several minutes later by a much stronger F1/T2 tornado, which passed through and caused damage to residential buildings across the north-eastern suburbs of Hull.
+On 23 November 1981, during the record-breaking nationwide tornado outbreak, Hull was struck by two tornadoes which passed through, and caused damage to residential buildings across the north-eastern suburbs of Hull and uprooted trees.